SiddharthaHaldar/ruok-service-autochecker/docs/data-contracts.md

 Each kind of endpoint has zero or more ways to attach metadata about related endpoints (e.g. GitHub repository endpoints can have a `.product.yaml` file in the project root containing URLs related to that GitHub repository).

-After parsing this optional metadata, the Graph Updater component has one or more endpoint URLs, which form a graph
+After parsing this optional metadata, the Graph Updater component has one or more endpoint URLs, which form a graph of related endpoints.

 Currently, the Graph Updater makes the following mutation to the GraphQL API: